 This fungus is a common North American native.
 Spathul- means "little spade" or "little blade," a reference

 growing in clusters or rows along cracks in decaying wood; often the wood has lost its bark.
 Each fruiting body has a curved fan-like shape, thin in

 But these can be confused with inedible species, so don't try them if you are not certain of their

-Dacryopinax spathularia description by Thomas H. Kent, last updated 12 Oct 2018.
+Dacryopinax spathularia description by Thomas H. Kent, last updated 5 Sep 2023.